stelzinga/MF/MGT_99.Legend.md

 <https://pandao.github.io/editor.md/en.html> -> allows testing Markdown
 <https://dillinger.io> -> allows testing Markdown

-Markdown is essentially a protocol to write text in a manner that when used in a Markdown editor or viewer it will yield an output that is user friendly to read (HTML-like), yet without a Markdown editor the raw text a.k.a. plain text still clearly shows sections, bulleted lists, etc.
+Markdown is essentially a protocol to write text in a manner that when used in a Markdown editor or viewer will yield an output that is user friendly to read (HTML-like), yet without a Markdown editor the raw text a.k.a. plain text still clearly shows sections, bulleted lists, etc.

 This text is available in the public domain in Git and will display in Markdown format!